Mardoqueu/productmanagement/README.md

 ### Project Description

 The goal of this project is to develop a microservice for managing products and categories using modern technologies such as Spring Boot and Spring Data JPA.
-The application includes security with Spring Security and CSRF protection, as well as comprehensive unit tests with JUnit and Mockito.
+The application includes security with Spring Security and CSRF protection.

 ### Key Features